-Classic Cinema Lindo Theatre to reopen Friday with restrictions
+Classic Cinemas Lindo Theatre to reopen Friday with restrictions

-FREEPORT, Ill.
-(WIFR) -- As Illinois moves toward phase 4, businesses prepare to welcome back guests, and fans of the big screen will be able to watch some classic films in a theater once again.
+As Illinois moves toward phase 4, businesses prepare to welcome back guests, and fans of the big screen will be able to watch some classic films in a theater once again.

 "We will have to make sure that people are spread apart evenly and that everything will be sanitized after every movie,” Usher at Classic Cinemas Lindo Theatre Tannis Schultz said.